Disney and LGBTQ representation in animation: Cancellations

 In February 2021, Deadline reported that the film adaptation of Nimona was cancelled due to the shutdown of Blue Sky Studios.
 Webcomics commenter Gary Tyrrell criticized the decision, saying, "[Disney] could have allowed a very different kind of young heroine...
 I mourn for those who would have found a vision of themselves in an animated version".
 Sources told CBR that the film was "75% complete".
 Anonymous staffers at Blue Sky interviewed by Business Insider bemoaned the cancellation of the film, calling it "heartbreaking," arguing that the film "didn't look like anything else in the animated world," and saying that they believe it will never "be completed and released."
-A few staffers confirmed to BuzzFeed News that the film had an "I love you" scene between Blackheart and Goldenloin.
+A few staffers confirmed to BuzzFeed News that the film had an "I love you" scene between [Boldheart] and Goldenloin.

 In June 2021, Mey Rude, a writer for Out, said she still held out "hope that this film...will find its way back to life somehow."
 In July 2021, Meggie Gates in Bitch, said the film would have been Disney's first "legitimately queer film" and could have been a turning point "for how the corporation handles queerness" but that the Disney chose to "bury its gays" by cancelling the film, a blow to queer Disney fans.
 Annapurna Pictures revived the film with the animation being finished by DNEG Animation, and released it on Netflix in 2023.